mbeddr/mps-platform-docs/src/doc/docs/home/general.md

     When you have enabled the {{ image_popup("https://www.jetbrains.com/help/mps/status-bar.html?q=memory%20indicator#status-bar-icons", "loaded models' indicator", "../gifs/memory_indicator.gif", "memory indicator") }} in the lower right corner of the screen, you can click on the text to [unload not needed models](https://blog.jetbrains.com/mps/2019/12/mps-2019-3-is-released/#:~:text=Model%20unloading).
     To free memory, use the memory indicator.
 As a last resort, enable the {{ image_popup("https://www.jetbrains.com/help/mps/status-bar.html?q=Power%20Save#status-bar-icons", "power-saving mode", "../gifs/power_saving_mode.gif", "power-saving mode") }}.
 It turns off background tasks like the model checker (not recommended).

-!!! question "What are modules, models, nodes, and concepts?"
+!!! question "What are modules, models, nodes, and concepts? :beginner:"

     - [What goes where: the basic architecture of MPS projects](https://specificlanguages.com/posts/2022-04/28-what-goes-where/){{ blog('sl') }}
     - [Ambiguous terms: Modules and models](https://specificlanguages.com/posts/2022-02/25-ambiguous-terms-modules-models/){{ blog('sl') }}
     - [How MPS Identifies Things](https://blog.logv.ws/2021/04/21/how-jetbrains-mps-identifies-things/){{ blog('lv') }}

-!!! question "Can you explain the MPS technology stack, project concepts, and OpenAPI relations?"
+!!! question "Can you explain the MPS technology stack, project concepts, and OpenAPI relations? :beginner:"

     [MPS technology stack, project concepts, and OpenAPI relations explained visually](https://dslfoundry.com/mps-technology-stack-project-concepts-and-openapi-relations-explained-visually/){{ blog('dslf') }}

-!!! question "What's an SRepository, and how's it structured?"
+!!! question "What's an SRepository, and how's it structured? :beginner:"

     The [MPS sources](https://github.com/JetBrains/MPS/blob/78a8983d975c3177461ae2553fd253bdc63baab6/core/openapi/source/org/jetbrains/mps/openapi/module/SRepository.java#L24) contain the answer.
 Multiple repositories could be available in the future.
 If you have a repository, it can resolve references to modules, models, and nodes.
     There's no need to make IDs globally unique as each subsystem knows which exact repository to use at any moment